ddev/ddev/docs/users/cli-usage.md

 Available Commands:
-  config       Create or modify a ddev application config in the current directory describe     Get a detailed description of a running ddev site. exec         Execute a Linux shell command in the webserver container. hostname     Manage your hostfile entries. import-db    Import the database of an existing site to the local dev environment. import-files Import the uploaded files directory of an existing site to the default public upload directory of your application.
+  config       Create or modify a ddev application config in the current directory describe     Get a detailed description of a running ddev site. exec         Execute a shell command in the container for a service.
+Uses the web service by default. hostname     Manage your hostfile entries. import-db    Import the database of an existing site to the local dev environment. import-files Import the uploaded files directory of an existing site to the default public upload directory of your application.